29th (East Anglian) Anti-Aircraft Brigade: Winter 1941-42

 The number of Bofors gun-equipped LAA units available to AA Command to protect Vital Points such as airfields was growing, albeit slowly.
 In November the brigade established a 'silent' LAA practice camp for 6 AA Division at Dovercourt, and AA Command's No 16 LAA Practice Camp at Clacton, with live firing ranges out to sea, was also in the brigade's area of responsibility.
-At the end of the year, 81st S/L Rgt arrived at Clacton to be converted into an LAA regiment.Routledge, pp. 398.
+At the end of the year, 81st S/L Rgt arrived at Clacton to be converted into an LAA regiment.

-At Christmas, four new 4-gun 3.7-inch HAA sites with GL Mk II gun-laying radar and a sub-GOR were established at Clacton and Mersea to discourage mine-laying, and two batteries of 71st (Forth) HAA Rgt arrived to man them.29 AA Brigade War Diary 1942, TNA file WO 166/7386.
+At Christmas, four new 4-gun 3.7-inch HAA sites with GL Mk II gun-laying radar and a sub-GOR were established at Clacton and Mersea to discourage mine-laying, and two batteries of 71st (Forth) HAA Rgt arrived to man them.

 At the beginning of 1942, 121st HAA and 49th LAA Rgts were deployed at Martlesham and sites round the Harwich GDA, including Landguard, Parkeston Quay, Dovercourt and Wrabness, 199 LAA Bty was deployed at Chelmsford and North Weald, together with its satellite station at Stapleford Tawney, and at nearby Lambourne End Camp.